Dissident Editions

 the groins of upturned mistresses and victims.

-Men pull each other's beards.
+Men pull their beards.
 Snakes issue

-from their mouths and ears.
+from their mouths and bite their balls.

 In the shadow of the stone strange figures flit: